Online pharmacy Zur Rose IPO already oversubscribed - sources

-ZURICH, June 23 The book for Swiss online pharmacy Zur Rose Group's initial public offering is already covered amid solid international demand, sources close to the transaction said on Friday.
+ZURICH, June 23 (Reuters) - The book for Swiss online pharmacy Zur Rose Group's initial public offering is already covered amid solid international demand, sources close to the transaction said on Friday.

 Zur Rose aims to raise up to 230 million Swiss francs ($238 million) through the share sale to help it expand in Germany, open new shops and possibly make acquisitions, it said on Thursday.